alhussni-aa/room-designer-3000/README.md

 - Changing the furniture color
 - Changing the furniture material
 - Changing the color of the walls
-- Asking the user for the dimensions of their room, furniture, etc…
+- Asking the user for the dimensions of their room, furniture, etc...